- Academic Affairs

 Private and Alternative Loans

-Private or Alternative Student Loans are non-Federal Student Loans offered by private institutions (such as banks or credit unions) that are intended to help students meet their education related expenses.
+Private or Alternative Student Loans are non-federal student ooans offered by private institutions (such as banks or credit unions) that are intended to help students meet their education-related expenses.